Mensurationmedium · Past Paper

 More from Mensuration

-- Find the radius of a sphere whose surface area is 154 sq. cm.
+- Find the area of the smallest square that can contain a circle of area 154 sq. cm.